-Fuel compartment and bilge fires are very dangerous because of the presence of gasoline or diesel fuel in the various components of the fuel sys make the decision to fight the fire or abandon the boat.
+Fuel compartment and bilge fires are very dangerous because of the presence of gasoline or diesel fuel in the various components of the fuel sys tem and the possibility for explosion.
+You must make the decision to fight the fire or abandon the boat.
 If the fire cannot be extinguished quickly or it is too intense to fight, abandoning the boat may be your only option.